GAS VS. ELECTRIC RANGE: WHICH IS BETTER FOR ME?

 Learn more about the benefits of convection ovens.

 Some electric range models have a smooth surface that’s easy to wipe off.
+It’s also easy to remove electric stove burners to clean under them.
 Gas ranges have removable grates for ease of cleaning.
-Self-cleaning ovens are also easy to find in both gas and electric ranges.
+Self-cleaning ovens are also available in both gas and electric ranges.

 Electric cooktops can feature dual electric elements and electric bridge elements.
-Dual electric elements feature two distinct rings so you can turn on one or both according to the width of your cookware.
-Electric bridge elements work as one large element for longer cookware.
+Dual electric elements feature two distinct rings so you can turn on one or both according to the diameter of your cookware.
+Electric bridge elements work as one large element for larger cookware.

 Freestanding ranges have finished sides and an elevated console.
 Slide-ins have front controls and some have unfinished sides and are intended to “slide in” between countertops.